Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 • <3 tok/s: model is too large for this system

-Conclusion: For daily work on 8GB RAM, aim for 3B models — they provide 20+ tok/s on Apple Silicon and keep the system responsive.
-7–8B models are for specific tasks when you're willing to close everything else and wait.
+Conclusion: For daily work on 8GB, aim for 3–4B models — they provide 20+ tok/s on Apple Silicon and 8–12 tok/s on CPU, keeping the system responsive.
+Phi-4 Mini stands out with the best CPU performance in its class (~12 tok/s) — significantly better than Phi-3 Mini, which it replaces.
+7–9B models (Qwen3:8b, DeepSeek R1 8B) are for specific tasks when you're willing to close everything else and wait.

 ❓ Frequently Asked Questions (FAQ)

-Can I run Ollama on a laptop with 8GB RAM?
+Can I run Ollama on a laptop with 8GB of RAM?

 Yes.
-Models with 1–4B parameters (Phi-3 Mini, Llama 3.2 3B, Gemma 4 E4B) run comfortably on any system with 8GB.
-7–8B models run at the limit — you'll need to close unnecessary programs.
+Models with 1–4B parameters (Phi-4 Mini, Llama 3.2 3B, Gemma 4 E4B) run comfortably on any system with 8GB.
+7–9B models run at the limit — you'll need to close unnecessary programs.
 More details in the Ollama installation guide.

-What is the best model for 8GB RAM?
+What is the best model for 8GB of RAM?

-It depends on the task.
-For code — Qwen 2.5 Coder 3B.
+Depends on the task.
+For code — Qwen3.5:4b or Qwen3:4b.
 For text and chat — Llama 3.2 3B or Gemma 4 E4B.
-For reasoning and debugging — DeepSeek R1 8B (at the 8GB limit).
+For reasoning and debugging — DeepSeek R1 8B (at the 8GB limit) or Phi-4 Mini Reasoning (~2.3GB, a lighter version with chain-of-thought).
+A single tool for everything — Qwen3.5:4b: multimodal, 256K context, thinking mode.
 A full model comparison is in the article Top 10 Ollama Models in 2026.

-No, Ollama also works on CPU.
-However, with a GPU (discrete or Apple Silicon), the speed is 3–10 times higher.
-On a CPU-only system with 8GB RAM, stick to 3B models and smaller for comfortable operation.
+No, Ollama works on CPU as well.
+However, with a GPU (discrete or Apple Silicon) speed is 3–10 times higher.
+On a CPU-only system with 8GB, stick to 3B models and smaller for comfortable operation.
+Phi-4 Mini is the best choice for CPU-only: ~12 tok/s on a modern i7 without any GPU.

 What's better: a 7B model in Q2 or a 3B model in Q4?

-Almost always the 3B model in Q4.
+Almost always — 3B in Q4.
 Aggressive quantization (Q2) significantly reduces the quality of responses, especially on complex tasks.
 A smaller model with normal quantization will yield better results.
+If Q4_K_M literally doesn't fit by a few hundred MB — try IQ4_XS for the same model, if such a tag exists on Hugging Face.

 Can Ollama on 8GB replace ChatGPT?

 For daily tasks — summarization, simple questions, code generation — yes.
-For complex analysis, multimodal tasks, and working with large contexts — cloud models are still stronger.
+For basic multimodality (analyzing images, screenshots) — also yes: Gemma 4 E4B and Qwen3.5:4b accept images right out of the box.
+For complex multi-step analysis, working with large contexts, and tasks requiring maximum accuracy — cloud models are still stronger.
 The optimal approach is hybrid: Ollama for regular tasks, ChatGPT/Claude for complex ones.
 More details in the article Ollama vs ChatGPT vs Claude: When Local AI is Better.

 How much disk space is needed?